Efficiently stable presentations from error-correcting codes: Introduction

 \paragraph{Outline.} We start in Section~\ref{sec:efficient} by giving a precise definition of stability that we work with, and give examples to motivate and illustrate the definition.
 In Section~\ref{sec:pres-codes} we give a general method for constructing presentations from codes, and apply the method to the spacial case of the Reed-Muller code.
 This leads in Section~\ref{sec:eff-z2k} to the statement and proof of our main result, an efficiently stable presentation for $\Z_2^k$.
 Finally in Section~\ref{sec:quantum} we elaborate on the connection with the theory of nonlocal games and detail our applications to this area.

-\paragraph{Acknowledgments.} We would like to thank John Wright for his remarks on an early draft of this paper.
+\paragraph{Acknowledgments.} We would like to thank John Wright for his remarks on an early draft of this paper. \tnote{added:}We are grateful to an anonymous referee for many constructive comments, including the inclusion of Lemma~\ref{lem:stab-group} and Lemma~\ref{lem:l1}.
 MC acknowledges with gratitude the Simons Society of Fellows and is supported by a grant from the Simons Foundation (N. 965535).
 TV is supported by a research grant from the Center for New Scientists at the Weizmann Institute of Science, a Simons Investigator award, AFOSR Grant No. FA9550-22-1-0391, and ERC Consolidator Grant VerNisQDevS (101086733).
 HY is supported by AFOSR award FA9550-21-1-0040, NSF CAREER award CCF-2144219, and the Sloan Foundation.